×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Nantes, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a studio apartment to a larger family home.
 Next, you should research the different neighborhoods in Nantes to find one that suits your lifestyle and needs.
 Some popular areas include the city center, Ile de Nantes, and Erdre Porterie.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Nantes, such as SeLoger, Leboncoin, and Bien’ici.
 These websites allow you to filter your search based on location, price, size, and other features.
 You can also use a real estate agency to help you find a place.
 They can provide you with expert advice and access to properties that may not be listed online.
 However, keep in mind that agencies usually charge a fee for their services.
 If you're moving to Nantes for study, you might want to look into student housing options.
 Many universities and colleges offer on-campus accommodation, or you can find shared apartments or rooms in the city.
 Once you've found a place you're interested in, you'll need to contact the landlord or agency to arrange a viewing.
 If you're happy with the property, you can then proceed with the rental or purchase process, which will involve signing a contract and possibly paying a deposit.
 Finally, don't forget to set up utilities and internet once you've moved in.
 Some properties might include these in the rent, but in others, you'll need to arrange this yourself.
-Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of your move," explained one expat living in Nantes, France.
+Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of your move," remarked one expat who made the move to Nantes.

 What is a typical expat home or apartment like in Nantes?